Best MCP Servers for Remix Developers

 }

-2. Playwright MCP -- Test the Full Remix Request Cycle
+2. Playwright MCP -- Test the Full Request Cycle

 Author: Microsoft | Tools: 20 | Context cost: ~5,000 tokens

-Remix applications have a tight coupling between server-side loaders and client-side rendering.
-A bug in a loader function can produce a blank page or incorrect data, and you will not catch it by reading the code alone.
-You need to actually run the app and verify the output.
+Remix applications couple server-side loaders tightly with client-side rendering.
+A bug in a loader can produce a blank page, and you will not catch it by reading code alone.

 {